RayBB/openlibrary-docs/Developer-Resources/Testing.md

 ### Lint JavaScript in Docker
 To lint only JS, one can run:
-- `docker compose exec web npm run lint`.
+- `docker compose run --rm home npm run lint`.

 ### Lint everything with `pre-commit` from your shell outside of Docker
 To lint everything the CI server checks (JavaScript, `mypy`, `black`, `ruff`, etc.), and to do so automatically at the time of commit, one can run, in the local environment, outside of Docker, a Python program named `pre-commit`.
 This will use `git`'s [hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to run Open Library-specific linting checks when committing code in `git`.
 Because `pre-commit` integrates with `git`, that means it runs outside of Docker, and needs to be available to `git` in your current environment.